Clearly we love this time of year, filling our home with Christmas decorations that creates a warm and cozy feel.

 Fold over the lower edge of the sweater towards the inside of the cone and secure with hot glue.

-Once again I created a poster board cone for my chunky Christmas tree decoration.
+Once again I created a poster board cone for my chunky yarn tree Christmas decoration.

 Begin by running a bead of hot glue at the point of the cone.
 Then secure down the tail.